levelup-apps/hn-enhancer/README.md

 * **AI-Powered Thread Summarization**
   * Multiple AI provider options
   * Summarize entire threads or specific comment branches
-  * Use Chrome's built-in AI for local processing
-  * Connect to OpenAI, Anthropic, Ollama or OpenRouterfor advanced summaries
+  * Connect to cloud-hosted models - OpenAI, Anthropic, or OpenRouter for advanced summaries
+  * Use local models hosted on Ollama
+  * Use Chrome's built-in AI for local processing on Chrome browser

 * **Enhanced Comment Navigation**
     * Quick-jump between comments by the same author